Sam Lafferty

-Sam Lafferty (born March 6, 1995) is an American professional ice hockey forward for the Toronto Maple Leafs of the National Hockey League (NHL).
+Sam Lafferty (born March 6, 1995) is an American professional ice hockey center for the Chicago Blackhawks of the National Hockey League (NHL).
+He has previously played with the Pittsburgh Penguins, Toronto Maple Leafs, Vancouver Canucks, and Buffalo Sabres.

 Born and raised in Hollidaysburg, Pennsylvania, Lafferty attended Hollidaysburg Area High School before a spot opened at Deerfield Academy in Massachusetts.
 During his time at Deerfield, Lafferty tallied 38 goals and 57 assists for a total of 95 points in 74 games.
-Following his graduation in 2014, Lafferty was drafted by the Penguins in the 2014 NHL Entry Draft and began his collegiate hockey career with the Brown Bears men's ice hockey team.
+Following his graduation in 2014, Lafferty was drafted by the Penguins in the 2014 NHL entry draft and began his collegiate hockey career with the Brown Bears men's ice hockey team.
 Throughout his four seasons at Brown, Lafferty was selected for the All-ECAC Third Team and named to the Second and Third Team All-Ivy League.
-Lafferty concluded his collegiate career on March 7, 2018, and joined the Pittsburgh Penguins organization.
+Lafferty concluded his collegiate career on March 7, 2018, and joined the Penguins organization.

 Early life

 Lafferty was born on March 6, 1995, in Hollidaysburg, Pennsylvania to parents Jill and Andy.
 His parents later divorced and his mother re-married to Dave Weaver, who coached Lafferty growing up.
 He was inspired to begin playing hockey following the 2000–01 NHL season where Mario Lemieux returned to the Pittsburgh Penguins.
-After attending a skating clinic ran by Dave, Lafferty and his younger brother Charlie played for the Mid-State Mustangs and the Altoona Trackers of the Pittsburgh Area Hockey League.
+After attending a skating clinic run by Dave, Lafferty and his younger brother Charlie played for the Mid-State Mustangs and the Altoona Trackers of the Pittsburgh Area Hockey League.

 Playing career

 Amateur

 Lafferty spent his freshman and most of his sophomore year at Hollidaysburg Area High School before applying to prep schools.
 He originally committed to attend Shady Side Academy before a spot opened at Deerfield Academy in Massachusetts.
 During the 2013–14 season, Lafferty tallied a career-best 21 goals and 34 assists for 55 points in 25 games and was named to the 2014 Prep School All-New England team.
 Over his three seasons with the Deerfield Academy, Lafferty tallied 38 goals and 57 assists for a total of 95 points in 74 games.
-Following his graduation in 2014, Lafferty was drafted by the Penguins in the 2014 NHL Entry Draft.
+Following his graduation in 2014, Lafferty was drafted by the Penguins in the 2014 NHL entry draft.